 Hanauma Bay Nature Preserve

 Given its proximity to Waikiki, it’s no wonder that Hanauma Bay is crowded.
 The bay area was once inside a giant cinder cone, and as the water made its way through, it left behind an area rich in life-sustaining nutrients.

-Visitors are expected to sit through a movie before they enter.
-You can sign your name in their register if you think you’ll be back within a year (so that you can skip the intro movie the next time).
+Visitors are expected to sit through a short film before they can enter.
+You can sign your name in their register if you think you’ll be back within a year (so that you can skip the short film the next time).

 Halona Blowhole Lookout